-Airbnb has a huge selection of over 6 million unique properties for ANY budget, from single rooms or entire houses to yachts and even castles.
+Airbnb has a huge selection of over 6 million unique properties for ANY budget, from one-bedroom or an entire rental unit to yachts and even castles.
 This platform is made for travellers, so you will find yourself looking at decent and, especially, affordable places – perfect for everyone that’s backpacking Amsterdam on a budget.
-In addition to this, most Airbnb hosts also provide household amenities like linens and towels.
+In addition to this, many Airbnb rentals offer extras like free parking or free bikes to rent.

-Some hosts provide emergency toiletries like body wash, toothpaste and an unopened toothbrush that can sometimes be a lifesaver for a forgetful traveller.
+Some hosts provide emergency toiletries like body wash and toothpaste that can sometimes be a lifesaver for a forgetful traveller.
 Of course, prices may vary depending on precisely when you visit Amsterdam as summer can see prices soar.
 A room close to the city centre will generally also cost more.

 Guests are given the power to tell the truth and “make or break” the place they stayed at since the platform forbids the owner to change or remove the review.
 Every comment you can read on Airbnb is based on finished stays and experiences.
 Plus, some hosts often depend on the money they earn renting their property and one bad experience from any guest would devastate their income.
 It might be a bleak perspective, but hey, that’s something of a guarantee you’ll be cared for!

 Airbnb also has a 24/7 emergency line with someone ready to assist you.
 In the worst case, Airbnb will provide a driver or make sure you find a safe place.
 If you choose this booking platform, you will always be in good hands, without any doubt.

 Ready for some awesome places?
 No need to wait any longer, here are our absolute favourite Airbnb rentals in Amsterdam.